 Who is best for you really starts with what you are looking to accomplish in the cannabis industry.

-For the purposes of this discussion, we are going to define a cannabis consultant as an advisor who helps (1) entrepreneurs looking to enter the cannabis industry, or (2) companies in pursuit of permits and licenses from local and state agencies.
+For the purposes of this discussion, we are going to define cannabis business consultants as advisors who helps (1) entrepreneurs looking to enter the cannabis industry, or (2) companies in pursuit of permits and licenses from local and state agencies.
 We are choosing to exclude post-licensing experts as they would most certainly have to have an area of expertise such as HR or compliance.

 INSIDER TIP: There is no singular person or firm that will be sufficiently experienced or licensed to get your cannabis business open without the help of other professionals, so by default, you will need a team to cross the goal line.
 Be on the hunt for the coach and star player(s) that will be the foundation of your efforts